b-zuj/portfolio_page-vue/README.md

 ## Deployment

-The page is temporarly deploed on Netlify - [zujewska.com](https://zujewska.com/)
+The page is deploed on Netlify - [zujewska.com](https://zujewska.com/)

 ## Tech/framework used
 <b>Built with</b>